Rasaf-Ibrahim/Vue.js-Boilerplates/README.md

-#### Note: Main branch is empty but there are some other branches in this repositroy.
-Each branch has a different boilerplate.
+#### "Main branch is empty but there are some other branches in this repositroy.
+Each branch has a different boilerplate."